 - TARGET NUMBERS.
+Combat and Magical Miscues.

 - Saving Throws based on ability scores.

-- · Class-based Damage.
+- Class-based Damage.

 - Max Hit Points = 2xConstitution Score.

-- Armor provides damage reduction.

-- Combat and Magical Miscues.
+- Doom.

-- Ten XP per level.
+Ten XP per level.

-- · Hero Points.
+Hero Points.

-- Spell Points.
+Spell Points.

-- · Doom.
+• Armor provides damage reduction.

 We do not use the Skills, Paths, Insanity, Arcane Corruption/Atonement, Injuries, or Variable Magic Effects.
 There seems to be a growing trend among OSR gamers to utilize streamlined mechanics that verge on "ruleslite."
 If that is your preference, you might be interested in using a similar set of modifications.